PyPSA/PyPSA/doc/optimal_power_flow.rst

 ------------------

 Global constraints apply to more than one component.
-Currently 5 global constraint types are defined.
+Currently, five global constraint types are defined.
 They are activated if a global constraint with the corresponding ``type`` is added to the network.
 By default, the constraint applies to all investment periods.
 For multi-decade optimisation, a global constraint can be set for one investment period only